What Topical Retinoid Formulation Is Most Effective for the Treatment of Acne?

 Effectiveness of Different Vehicles for Retinoids

 In order to improve the tolerability of tretinoin gel, scientists generated microsphere gels, which slowly release tretinoin into the skin.
 To date, no studies have directly compared the efficacy of the microsphere gel to that of the traditional gel.
-However, studies independently investigating the effectiveness of microsphere gel have been consistent with results from previously performed studies using the traditional gel, suggesting that efficacy is similar between the two vehicles.10 Although not directly comparing the effectiveness between the two, another study combined data from previously performed research to evaluate and compare the microsphere gel and traditional gel.
+However, studies independently investigating the effectiveness of microsphere gel have been consistent with results from previously performed studies using the traditional gel, suggesting that efficacy is similar between the two vehicles.13 Although not directly comparing the effectiveness between the two, another study combined data from previously performed research to evaluate and compare the microsphere gel and traditional gel.
 Using data from 483 patients treated with either the tretinoin microsphere gel or the traditional tretinoin gel for 12 weeks, the scientists concluded that both vehicles were equally effective at reducing acne lesions.
 However, patients receiving the traditional gel reported less side effect than those receiving the microsphere gel.
-Although scientists must perform additional studies directly comparing the two vehicles, it appears as if the traditional tretinoin gel is better tolerated than the newer microsphere gel.11

 - Shapiro, S. et al. Use of topical tretinoin and the development of noncutaneous adverse events: Evidence from a systematic review of the literature.
 J Am Acad Dermatol 65, 1194 - 1201 (2011). https://www.ncbi.nlm.nih.gov/pubmed/21550137